hiroyasuakada/UnrealEgo/README.md

 - **UnrealEgo 01 ~ 06**: this is an original dataset (~1.5TB)
 - **UnrealEgo impl 01 ~ 03**: this is a preprocessed dataset (~1TB) for our implementation.
 If you only want to try our implementation, please just download this set.

+**Currently, there are some issues on the original dataset and we are fixing them.**

 See below for more details on the dataset structure.